 - There are seven petitions in the Our Father.
 The first three petitions carry our thoughts toward Our Heavenly Father, for His own sake.
 He desires that we come to Him in prayer.
-We should think first of the Person of God the Father before asking for what we need. - Our Father: "We can invoke God as "Father" because He is revealed to us by His Son become mean and because His Spirit makes Him known to us" (CCC 2780). - Who art in Heaven refers to God's majesty and His presence in the hearts of the just.
-Heaven, the Father's house, is the true homeland toward which we are heading and to which, already, we belong through the Sacrament of Baptism.
-(CCC, 2802). - Hallowed by Thy Name: In the first petition we pray that we better understand that His name is holy and that it is to be held holy, by using our Heavenly Father's name with reverence. - Thy Kingdom come: "In the second petition the Church looks first to Christ's return and the final coming of the Reign of God.
-It also prays for the growth of the Kingdom of God in the 'today' of our own lives."
-(CCC, 2859)

-Thy will be done on earth, as it is in Heaven: "In the third petition we ask our Father to unite our will to that of His Son, so as to fulfill His plan of salvation in the life of the world."
-(CCC, 2860) In essence, the second and third petitions signify that we will try to live as images of God on earth.
+We should think first of the Person of God the Father before asking for what we need. - Our Father: We can call God "Father" because through Jesus' death and Resurrection, our sins have been forgiven and we have become His children through Baptism. - Who art in Heaven: Heaven refers to God's presence in our hearts here on earth, but we will experience the fullness of the perfect love of God in the true homeland toward which we are journeying. - Hallowed by Thy Name: In the first petition we pray that His name will always be held holy by using our Heavenly Father's name with reverence. - Thy Kingdom come: In the second petition we pray for our personal growth in the Kingdom of God through living in accordance with His will; we pray for Christ's return at the end of time. - Thy will be done on earth, as it is in Heaven: In the third petition we ask our Father to unite our will to that of Jesus, so that we may live as children of God. - The final four petitions present our needs and desires to the Lord: "they ask that our lives be nourished, healed of sin, and made victorious in the struggle of good over evil."
+(CCC, 2857)

-- The final four petitions present our needs and desires to the Lord: "they ask that our lives be nourished, healed of sin, and made victorious in the struggle of good over evil."
-(CCC, 2857) - Give us our daily bread: "By saying give us, we express our trust in our Heavenly Father.
-Give us what we need to live now and later with You in Heaven.
-Our daily bread refers most especially to the Holy Eucharist receiving Jesus Himself in Holy Communion. - And forgive us our trespasses, as we forgive those who trespass against us "begs God's mercy for our offenses, mercy which can penetrate our hearts only if we have learned to forgive our enemies, with the example and help of Christ."
-(CCC, 2862) In essence, we are asking God to forgive us for our sins and help us forgive others. - Lead us not into temptation: We are asking God not to allow us to take the path that leads to sin.
-This petition implores the Spirit of discernment and strength; it requests the grace of vigilance and final perseverance."
-(CCC, 2863). - But deliver us from evil: "In the last petition Christians pray to God with the Church to show forth the victory, already won by Christ, over the 'ruler of this world,' Satan, the angel personally opposed to God and to His plan of salvation."
-(CCC, 2864) In essence, we are asking God to help us make good choices and keep us safe in His love. - Amen: "The final 'Amen' expresses our 'fiat' [our yes] concerning the seven petitions: 'So be it'" (CCC, 2865).
-(For further explanation, see Catechism of the Catholic Church, hereafter CCC paragraphs 2777 2802)
+- Give us our daily bread: By saying give us, we express our trust in our Heavenly Father that He will give us what we need to live now and later with Him in Heaven.
+Our daily bread refers to the food we need, and most especially to the Holy Eucharist receiving Jesus Himself in Holy Communion. - And forgive us our trespasses, as we forgive those who trespass against us: In essence, we are asking God to forgive us for our sins and to help us forgive others.
+Forgiveness is essential in the Christian life. - Lead us not into temptation: We are imploring God to protect us from the temptations of the enemy, Satan - the father of lies - who seeks to lead us away from God, and down the path that leads to misery and sin.
+This petition seeks the power of the grace of the Holy Spirit for guidance, strength and ongoing vigilance. - But deliver us from evil: In the last petition we are asking God to keep us safe in His love by helping us make good choices. - Amen: We close our prayer with "Amen" that expresses our "yes" concerning the seven petitions.
+(For further explanation, see Catechism of the Catholic Church, hereafter CCC paragraphs 2777 - 2802)